 History of the Festival

 The Whanganui Literary Festival began in 2006 and ran again in 2007.
-After that it was run as a biennial event.
+Since then, it has always been run as a biennial event.
 In 2006 the Festival began with local authors while the 2007 event welcomed Gordon McLauchlan and Owen Marshall to Whanganui.
+This started our tradition of inviting national authors to the Literary Festival and now we host nine national authors over the final weekend, with a keynote speaker on the Friday evening and 8 author sessions through Saturday to Sunday afternoon.

-The 2009 Festival was hosted at the Alexander Heritage library and featured Glenn Colquhoun, Fiona Kidman and Kate de Goldi, amongst others.
+The 2009 Festival featured Glenn Colquhoun, Fiona Kidman and Kate de Goldi, amongst others.
 In 2011 Bill Manhire and Elizabeth Knox headlined the Festival.
+These festivals were held at the Alexander Heritage library but even then it was becoming obvious that we needed to find a bigger venue.
+From 2013 onwards, the War Memorial Centre has been our choice of venue.

 In 2013 we had another fantastic Festival featuring Joe Bennett, Witi Ihimaera, Grant Smithies, Gregory O'Brien and more.